-Study abroad program such as Kentucky Institute for International Studies (KIIS), subject to approval of program director.
+Study abroad program such as Kentucky Institute for International Studies (KIIS) or Aichi Institute of Technology (AIT) exchange subject to approval of program director.

 No more than one of the following courses may also be counted towards the minor and the disciplinary distribution requirement.